 Students must be currently enrolled at Snow College to receive any credit by examination or petition.
-A maximum of thirty-two (32) semester hours of credit toward graduation from Snow College may be earned by examination in one or all of the following programs.
+A maximum of thirty-two (32) semester hours of credit toward graduation from Snow College may be earned by examination in one or all of the following programs, i.e. Advanced Placement, Comprehensive Equivalency Examination, CLEP, FLATS, and International Baccalaureate.
+Please reference the Transfer Articulation section for more information.
 Students should be aware that if credit is received by exam, credit cannot also be received for enrolling in and completing the same course(s).